1.1. Goal Structuring Notation and Claim Trees

 - Review (e.g. independent review, supported by metrics demonstrating the effectiveness of the review process)

 - Qualitative / Indirect (e.g. process followed, staff competence)

-A safety argument provides the link between documented evidence and the safety Goal (claim) it is intended to satisfy.
-The safety argument comprises both statements, in the form of assumptions, justifications and strategies to provide the intermediate explanatory steps that describe the approach of the argument adopted and its relevance to the Goal (Claim).
-As such, Safety Arguments provide the rationale for progression through the levels of the diagram, and ultimately to the Top Level Goal (Claim).
+A safety or environmental argument provides the link between documented evidence and the Goal (claim) it is intended to satisfy.
+The arguments comprise both statements, in the form of assumptions, justifications and strategies to provide the intermediate explanatory steps that describe the approach of the argument adopted and its relevance to the Goal (Claim).
+As such, Arguments provide the rationale for progression through the levels of the diagram, and ultimately to the Top Level Goal (Claim).